 '''

 fmod NUMBERS is

 sort Zero .

 sorts Nat NzNat .

 subsort Zero NzNat < Nat .

 op zero : -> Zero [ctor] .

-op s : Nat -> NzNat [ctor] .

 '''

 6Remember that the idem attribute cannot be specified together with an assoc attribute; therefore idempotency must in this case be specified explicitly by an equation.